 Game breaking SP bug in mission 10 (picking up the Stinger) Additionally fixes bug where world would end on Dec 21

-One Bullet Clips: Barring the Bad Company spinoffs, it's notable that this is the first main entry in the series to implement One Bullet Clips instead of the traditional magazine count.
-Unlike most games however, Battlefield 3 does keep track of whether or not there's a round in the chamber, meaning reloading from empty will net you, say, 30 rounds instead of 31 and take longer due to the character chambering a round.
+One Bullet Clips: Barring the Bad Company spinoffs, it's notable that this is the first main entry in the series to implement this instead of the traditional magazine count.
+Unlike most games however, Battlefield 3 does keep track of whether or not there's a round in the chamber, meaning reloading from empty will net you only, say, 30 rounds instead of 31 and take longer due to the character chambering a round.

 Post-Processing Video Effects: And gratuitous applications of it.
 Really evident during night levels.
 The PC version even has two anti-aliasing settings which control the sampling and a post-processing filter on top to soften out the overall image.

 Quick Melee: There is the standard version of it, the "press the button and stab with one motion".
 That takes at least two swipes to kill someone however.
 If the player does it from behind a player, they will preform a takedown move instead, which kills in one stab and awards the player with the victim's dogtags.